MaxMotovilov/galette/README.md

 The encryption keys are created as follows:

-* Lower 48 bits of the current [UNIX time](http://en.wikipedia.org/wiki/Unix_time) expressed in milliseconds, in [little-endian](http://en.wikipedia.org/wiki/Endianness) encoding are used as a nonce and stored as the key ID;
+* Lower 48 bits of the current [UNIX time](http://en.wikipedia.org/wiki/Unix_time) expressed in milliseconds, in [little-endian](http://en.wikipedia.org/wiki/Endianness) encoding are used as a nonce and also stored as the key ID in hexadecimal form;
-* The 256-bit AES encryption key is created by computing [HKDF](https://tools.ietf.org/html/rfc5869) with the 48-bit value from previous step as input key material and the shared secret as the salt.
+* The 256-bit AES encryption key is created by computing [HKDF](https://tools.ietf.org/html/rfc5869) using SHA1 as hash function, with the 48-bit value from the previous step as input key material and the shared secret as salt.

 The cookie content is encrypted as follows: